eugene-tam-dpie/narclim2-0_design_and_evaluation_2024_support_materials/README.md

-# NARCLiM2.0 Design and Evaluation manuscript supporting information #
+# Supporting information for "Design, evaluation and future projections of the NARCliM2.0 CMIP6-CORDEX Australasia regional climate ensemble" #

 ## Executive Summary ##